5r6t/IPK_project2_2025/README.md

 - `Toolkit` contains various functions to abstract from building UDP messages, checking type sizes and regular expressions.
 It aims to be readable and easily modifiable, containing seemingly redundant functions like `append_uint8()`.

 ### 4.2.
 Message Sending and Receiving
-- Sending and receiving in real time is handled by using `select()`.
-While `poll()` is better than select by allowing more descriptors, in our case, `select()` is enough.
+- Sending and receiving in real time is handled by using `select()`[(7-11)](#sources).
+While `poll()` is better [(9)](#sources) than select by allowing larger descriptors, in our case, `select()` is enough.

 **TCP behavior**:

-Because TCP is a byte stream, received messages are stored in a buffer, to handle them in order without dropping anything.
+Because TCP is a byte stream, received messages are stored in a buffer [(6)](#sources), to handle them in order without dropping anything.
 Timeout of 5 seconds gives server enough time to respond.
 If no response is received, program gracefully terminates the connection and exits (meaning it sends ERR/BYE to the server and ends connection without any RST flags).

 **UDP behavior**:

-UDP is considered lossy, and therefore, it is important to handle its flaws on an application level.
+UDP is unreliable, and therefore, it is important to handle its flaws on an application level.
 Each message sent is expected to receive a confirmation message, and likewise, each received message to be sent a confirmation.

 ### 4.3.
 Packet Parsing
 While using TCP protocol, `tcp_buffer` is checked for delimiters, in order to extract complete messages.
 If a complete message is found, it is sent to `parse_tcp_message(msg)`, where either a match occurs, and a filled `ParseMessage` structure is returned, or no match results in nothing being returned (thanks to `optional` library).